-- Visuals are required to be in the form of PowerPoint presentations. - To facilitate and expedite their reports, Other Committees of the Council and Joint Board/ Council Committees are encouraged to incorporate into their oral reports one PowerPoint slide containing no more than 3 bullet points and a web address for further information. - Use of the ACS PowerPoint template is encouraged.
-(The template is available to committee chairs through the committee's staff liaison.) - Avoid putting information too close to the edge of the slide. - Use horizontal (landscape), not vertical (portrait) orientation. - If you cannot read your presentation on a laptop screen from 10 feet away, it will not be legible to the audience.
+- Visuals are required to be in the form of PowerPoint presentations. - To facilitate and expedite their reports, Other Committees of the Council and Joint Board/ Council Committees are encouraged to incorporate into their oral reports one PowerPoint slide containing no more than 3 bullet points and a web address for further information. - Use of the ACS PowerPoint template is required.
+(The template is designed to accommodate space for real-time captioning and is available to committee chairs through the committee's staff liaison.) - Use horizontal (landscape), not vertical (portrait) orientation. - If you cannot read your presentation on a laptop screen from 10 feet away, it will not be legible to the audience.